 83% of federal employees from a recent Accenture survey say that being bogged down by this “technical debt” severely limits their ability to innovate, while 79% report that it inhibits their responsiveness to change.
 Wouldn’t it be better to save employees thousands of hours on data entry and processing, and to instead put that time into use coming up with strategic ways to better serve the public?

-When considering new technologies, it’s easy to assume the worst: you’re going to have to get rid of all your currents systems and start from scratch.
-But if you use a cloud-based workforce management system, the ability to integrate with your current HCM and ERP platforms ensure your internal systems communicate with each other succinctly—without overhaul.
+When considering new technologies, it’s easy to assume the worst: you’re going to have to get rid of all your current systems and start from scratch.
+But if you use a cloud-based workforce management system, the ability to integrate with your current HCM and ERP platforms ensures your internal systems communicate with each other succinctly—without overhaul.

 3. Pressure to Cut Costs